 10 Best Adventure Destinations in Arizona

-If you are in need of finding an adventure, come explore the heart of the Southwest.
+If you require finding an adventure, come explore the heart of the Southwest.
 Arizona draws tourists from all around the globe, but those who venture deeper into the state will find all kinds of unique places and interesting sites.
 While larger cities and towns like Phoenix and Sedona make great vacation destinations, you can head beyond the city to discover Native American cliff dwellings and remnants of ancient cultures, historic ghost towns from the mining days, and a landscape perfect for outdoor adventures.
-The Arizona desert is home to many lakes, mountains, slot canyons, buttes, waterfalls, and even a volcano with downhill skiing, to all of which offer a world of possibilities for travelers.
+The Arizona desert is home to many lakes, mountains, slot canyons, buttes, waterfalls, and even a volcano with downhill skiing, all of which offer a world of possibilities for travelers.
 The top 10 best adventure destinations in Arizona are as follows:

 10. Tombstone – Located in the southeastern part of Arizona, and known for the history of the Wild West.
 Home of the O.K.
 Corral and watch the reenactment of the famous shoot out with Wyatt Earp and Doc Holliday.
-Resident ghost are said to haunt the Bird Cage Theatre and Boot Hill Cemetery.
+Resident ghosts are said to haunt the Bird Cage Theatre and Boot Hill Cemetery.
 Arrange a variety of different tours including an underground mining tour, with Good Enough Mine Tours.

-8. Saguaro National Park – 1 hour northwest of Tombstone, here you will find some of the older saguaro with a mixture of oak and pine trees.
-The giant saguaro is the universal symbol of the American west.
+8. Saguaro National Park – 1 hour northwest of Tombstone, here you will find some of the older saguaros with a mixture of oak and pine trees.
+The giant saguaro is the universal symbol of the American West.
 Take a family hike on the Desert Ecology Trail to see the majestic plants and vibrant cacti blossoms.
 After your hiking tour is completed, set up camp, pitch a tent and sleep under the stars.

 6. El Dorado Hot Springs – Who knew Arizona had hot springs!?
 Located 2 hours and 40 minutes from BioSphere in Tonopah, Arizona.
 Relax and soothe your aching muscles in this natural hot soaking therapy enjoyed worldwide.
 The waters are naturally heated by Mother Earth herself.
 This location does provide overnight camping and private soaking.
 You have 5 soaking sections to choose from.
 Additional information can be found on their website at www.el-dorado.com, or call at 623-386-5412 for pricing and reservations.

 2. Canyon de Chelly National Monument – A National Monument located near Chinle, Arizona on the Navajo Reservation.
-Home to prominent features that include Spider Rock, White House Ruins and the Mummy Caves, which are the prehistoric remains of the ancient Pueblo villages.
+Home to prominent features that include Spider Rock, White House Ruins, and the Mummy Caves, which are the prehistoric remains of the ancient Pueblo villages.
 For nearly 5,000 years the indigenous people of the area have lived in these Canyons.
-Navajo families still have homes, livestock and farm the lands in the canyon to this day.
+Navajo families still have homes, livestock, and farm the lands in the canyon to this day.
 Here you just take in the beauty and view of the area at the scenic overlooks or book a hiking tour with a Park Ranger on the nearby hiking trails.
 For the adventurous guest, you may book a tour to explore deep into the Canyon with a Navajo tour guide.
 You may find additional information thru the National Park Service website at www.nps.gov/cach/index.htm

 1. Horseshoe Bend & The Slot Canyon with Dixie’s Lower Antelope Canyon – Social media darling, the Horseshoe Bend has become one of the most recognized and visited places in Northern Arizona.
 Horseshoe Bend is known for its horseshoe-shaped Canyon with the Little Colorado River flowing below.
 Bypass the limited parking and massive crowds and book a Horseshoe Bend Combo tour thru our website and complete 2 items off your bucket list!
 Choose the date and time for your Lower Antelope Canyon Tour and after booking select the date and time for your Horseshoe Bend Tour.
 You will be transported to a private portion of the Horseshoe Bend and be less than 5 minutes from the Canyon edge without the crowds of people.
-For this amazing and hassle free adventure, check out the link below!
+For this amazing and hassle-free adventure, check out the link below!